How to Send a Package: International

 • Tape your box so that it closes flat on all sides and reinforce the flaps with 2-inch wide packing tape.

-If you'll be using Global Express Guaranteed, Priority Mail Express International, or Priority Mail International Flat Rate services, you can get free shipping supplies, delivered to you for free, to use with those services.
+If you'll be using Priority Mail Express International or Priority Mail International Flat Rate services, you can get free shipping supplies, delivered to you for free, to use with those services.

 Step 4: Write the Address